Start your care

 • Volunteering: Maria helps at her local animal shelter, gaining a sense of purpose and belonging.

-• Supported outings: Small group trips, such as visiting the Blue Mountains or local markets, provide participants with a safe opportunity to explore and connect with others.
+• Supported outings: Small-group trips, such as visits to the Blue Mountains or local markets, provide participants with a safe opportunity to explore and connect with others.

 • Online programs: Daniel joins an online music club, enjoying social connections from home.